MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### Where is learner data such as name, email ID & phone number saved?

-All the learner data will be stored in Azure SQL DB on customer’s subscriptions.
-You can choose your preferred data center region at the time of deployment.
+All the learner data will be stored in Azure SQL DB setup in the region you choose when installing the platform.

 ### How many users does the Community Training support?